Updated May 16, 2026§ For Everyday Items

 Ordered from highest impact to lowest.
 Most users only need the first two.

 Fix 1: Remove the Card 5 from any wallet case before charging.
 The single biggest gain.
-Strip the wallet down to bare card, place on pad.
-Charging should begin within 5 seconds.
+Strip the wallet down to bare card, place on pad, and watch for the charging LED.

 Fix 2: Center-align the card on the Qi pad.
 Use the pad’s coil indicator (usually a small dot or LED).
 The Pebblebee logo should align with that point.
 Off-center placement is the #2 cause of failure.

 Fix 4: Try a card-specific charging dock.
 Pebblebee sells a Card 5 charging dock ($25) designed specifically for the thin form factor.
-Apple Magic Mouse 2 charging mat works as a workaround if you already own one.
+It cradles the card at the exact spot the coil expects, so you skip the alignment trial-and-error entirely.

 Fix 5: Reset the Card 5 if charging starts but doesn’t complete.
 Press and hold the button for 10 seconds.
 The LED flashes red twice.
 Re-pair in the app, then re-attempt charging.
 This clears any partial-charge state that can prevent full recharge.